wp-plugins/related-posts-by-zemanta/readme.txt

 == Terms of Service ==

 The plugin source code is released under GPLv2.
-Usage of plugin is governed by [Zemanta Terms of Service](http://www.zemanta.com/legal/terms-of-service/) and [Zemanta Privacy Policy](http://www.zemanta.com/legal/privacy/).
+Usage of our service is governed by [Zemanta Terms of Service](http://www.zemanta.com/legal/terms-of-service/) and [Zemanta Privacy Policy](http://www.zemanta.com/legal/privacy/).

 == Installation ==